j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 To figure out the relation between exploratory testing and prescribed testing (test scripts and automation), we only need to go back to the start of this post.
 Prescribed tests are based on requirements.
 Exploratory testing is a way to discover additional requirements.
 Hence my statement that kicked off these blog posts: *"The difference between a test case and a requirement is the moment of discovery."*

+This is not a new thought as such.
+As James Lyndsay wrote in ["Why Exploration has a Place in any Strategy"](https://www.workroom-productions.com/why-exploration-has-a-place-in-any-strategy/):

+> We *need* exploratory tests.
+They're great.
+They tell us about risk - unexpected, unpredicted, emergent - that goes hand-in-hand with the system that has been delivered.
+Exploratory tests are immediate, of the moment.
+The risk is known - and you'll not need to test for it again until you've addressed it, and *written* a test to show you that it's gone.

+And [Maaret Pyhäjärvi](https://maaretp.com/) has been saying the same.
+In [contemporary exploratory testing](https://www.getxray.app/blog/contemporary-exploratory-testing-podcast-highlights) exploration and automation go hand-in-hand.
+And test cases, whether they are executable (i.e. automated) or not, are the output of (exploratory) testing.

+---

 the incorrect views:
 - when time left